Cover Letter

 • An introduction to your professional background

-After reading the opening paragraph, the reader should know the job vacancy you’re interested in as well as your professional strengths or career highlights.
+After reading your cover letter opening paragraph, the reader should know the job vacancy you’re interested in as well as your professional strengths or career highlights.

 4. Main Body